smatiolids/astra-demo-logistics/README.md

 - Go to the url https://www.keene.edu/campus/maps/tool/[https://www.keene.edu/campus/maps/tool/] and create a path.
 - Copy the lat-long part separated by comma to a file with the following pattern <organization_id>-<device-id>-<data_or_key>.txt
-- The producer will send a line per second with the current timestamp.
+- The producer will send a line every 3 seconds with the current timestamp.